reflagcom/javascript/packages/cli/README.md

 ### `reflag flags`

-Manage your Reflag flags with the following subcommands.
+Manage your Reflag flags with these subcommands:

 #### `reflag flags create [flagName]`

 Create a new flag in your Reflag app.
 The command guides you through the flag creation process with interactive prompts if options are not provided.

 ```bash
 npx reflag flags create "My Flag" [--app-id ap123456789] [--key my-flag] [--key-format custom]